eppl-erau-db/go2_rl_ws/README.md

 # Unitree Go2 RL Deployment

+## Development TODO's
+- Fix lines 309-315 of `rl_actions.py` to reset raw actions to nominal standing position with scale factor and offsets reverse applied.
+- Add logging utility class to the `rl_deploy` packages to remove cumbersome logging in node.

 ## Introduction and Scope

 A ROS2 Humble workspace for deploying RL-trained blind locomotion policies on the Unitree Go2 quadruped robot.
 Policies are trained using Isaac Lab (NVIDIA simulation) and exported to ONNX format for real-world deployment.